WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 ------------------------------------

 GenericImage is a light-weight wrapper over :ref:`mimage-label`.
 It offers the same API as LibraryLink has for MImage, except for access to the image data, because GenericImage is not aware of the image data type.
-Typically on would use GenericImage to take an Image of unknown type from LibraryLink, investigate image properties and data type and then upgrade the GenericImage to the strongly-typed one in order to perform operations on the image data.
+Typically one would use GenericImage to take an Image of unknown type from LibraryLink, investigate image properties and data type and then upgrade the GenericImage to the strongly-typed one in order to perform operations on the image data.

 Here is an example of GenericImage in action: